 This post aims to clarify some of the focal points of the virtual relationships (chat, e-mail and forums) that may arise between gay guys.
-On the definition of love and friendship in general terms were written many books and is not my intention to discuss the Two Chief World Systems, but if you want to give to the word love a connotation that is not too abstract, it must be assumed that falling in love is may not be limited to intellectual affinity or to sharing moral values but must necessarily involve physical-physiological feelings related to sexuality in a profound way.
+About the definition of love and friendship in general terms many books have been written and it is not my intention to discuss the Two Chief World Systems, but if you want to give to the word love a connotation that is not too abstract, it must be assumed that falling in love may not be limited to intellectual affinity or to sharing moral values but must necessarily involve physical-physiological feelings related to sexuality in a profound way.

 At this point a remark is necessary.
 When, in real life, a gay guy falls in love with another guy, his falling in love doesn’t start from the intellectual level or from the possible cultural affinities but from the physical attraction, i.e. by a whole set of factors that depend on the physicality of the other: smile, physique, voice, body attitudes, the tendency to behave more or less seductive.

 This is so true that often gay guys fall in love with straight guys far away from them in every way, but able to embody “physically” their ideal guy.
 If a guy seems physically attractive we begin to ask ourselves questions about him and seek a closer contact in terms of dialogue, in practice we are interested in that guy.
 This mechanism of falling in love, which is typical of real life, cannot operate through the internet where everything remains detached from the physical dimension.
 In these situations is involved a projective mechanism that makes us imagine the guy with whom we are talking in chat according to our categories.